lmzuccarelli/composer-minimal-kubernetes/README.md

 ```

-**_NOTE_**: The worker container needs to be run in privileged mode and have additional
+**N.B.**: The worker container needs to be run in privileged mode and have additional
 capabilities.
-Refer to the kustomize-templates/base/apps/deployment/osbuild-worker.yaml file
+Refer to the ./kustomize-templates/base/apps/deployment/osbuild-worker.yaml file

 We are using local (hostpath) storage on the SNO Kubernetes cluster.
-Obvisuosly this will change if you are using NFS or something similar.
+obviously this will change if you are using NFS or something similar.
 Remember to update the StorageClass and PersistentVolume files in the kustomize-templates folder

 The concept of copying the ./config folder is required as both the worker and composer containers